s-h-i-v-i-s/sundown-studio-website/README.md

 # sundown-studio-website-clone
-Sure!
-Here's the updated README file with information about exploring GSAP and mastering hosting:

----

-# Sundown Studio Website Clone

 This project is a replica of the Sundown Studio website, created to showcase my front-end development skills.
 The Sundown Studio website is a platform for showcasing photography portfolios and selling prints.